Tag Conference Vienna 2025

 In commemoration of the 200th anniversary of Joseph Kyselak’s iconic journey across the Alps, this instalment of the conference lays a special focus on the rich legacy of public name-writing in Romantic times.

 Kyselak, a Vienna-born civil servant, was a pioneer in the exploration of natural landscapes.
-The many marks he left along his travels made him a legend in Austria and established him as the foremost trailblazer of modern-day graffiti.
+The many marks he left along his travels made him a legend in Europe and established him as the foremost trailblazer of modern-day graffiti.

 This wave of public name-writing marked the first widespread graffiti craze in modern Western history, and can be seen as a direct precursor to today’s tagging.